maul-esel/rapanui/README.md

 * `rapanui.ui`, the user interface and actual application
 * `rapanui.library`, the default library of theorems and definitions

 In the first three of these subfolders, `build/` contains the gradle build artefacts including generated javadoc and packaged JAR files.
-After running `gradle shadowJar`, `src/rapanui.ui/build/libs/` contains a runnable JAR that includes all dependencies.
+After running `./gradlew shadowJar`, `src/rapanui.ui/build/libs/` contains a runnable JAR that includes all dependencies.